-Auto insurance is regarded as a saved on an insurance bill of \$125 necessity by the majority of purion in New York should look bigger chasers.
+The nature of the industry is on the majority of purchasers.
 Contracts must be renewed yearly at rates based upon experience.
 The lag of rates behind costs, although detrimental in a period of rising prices as has characterized the 1945-1951 period, should prove beneficial if deflationary forces should be set in action.

-Other industry advantages in-clude lack of inventory, collection, labor and raw material problems.
+Other industry advantages include lack of inventory, collection, labor and raw material problems.
 The hazard of product obsolescence and related equipment obsolescence is also absent.

-Government Employees Insurance Corporation was organized in the mid-30's to provide complete auto insurance on a nation-wide basis to an eligible class including: (1) Federal, State and municipal government employees; (2) active and reserve commissioned officers and the first three pay grades of non-commissioned of ficers of the Armed Forces; (3) veterans who were eligible when on active duty; (4) former policyholders; (5) faculty members of universities, colleges and schools; (6) government contractor employees engaged in defense work exclusively, and (7) stockholders.
+Government Employees Insurance Corporation was organized in the mid-30's to provide complete auto insurance on a nation-wide basis to an eligible class including; (1) Federal, State and municipal government employees; (2) active and reserve commissioned officers and the first three pay grades of non-commissioned of ficers of the Armed Forces; (3) veterans who were eligible when on active duty; (4) former policyholders; (5) faculty members of universities, colleges and schools; (6) government contractor employees engaged in defense work exclusively, and (7) stockholders.
 Government Employees Insur-

-The company has no agents or branch offices.
+The company has no agents or The company has no agents or branch offices.
 As a result, policyholders receive standard auto insurance policies at premium discounts running as high as 30% off manual rates.
-Claims are handled promptly through approximately 500 representatives throughout the country.
+Claims are handled promptly through approximately 500 representatives throughout the country. throughout the country.